-Through the Sectors Acting For Equity Project (SAFE project), Prevention Institute (PI) is convening leaders in California to envision and design innovative, multisector, health equity strategies to prevent DV.
-This project builds on and seeks to support the leadership and efforts of the DV field and allied work.
-PI is engaging community leaders, advocates working to prevent DV and other forms of violence, and innovators from sectors including healthcare, behavioral health, public health, housing, and community development.
-The project is supported by the Blue Shield of California Foundation and builds off of previous work supported by the foundation that led to the development of the paper, A Health Equity and Multisector Approach to Preventing Domestic Violence: Toward Community Environments that Support Safe Relationships.
+Through the Sectors Acting For Equity initiative (SAFE initiative), Prevention Institute (PI) has convened leaders in California to envision and design innovative, multisector, health equity strategies to prevent DV.
+This initiative builds on and seeks to support the leadership and efforts of the DV field and allied work.
+PI has engaged community leaders, advocates working to prevent DV and other forms of violence, and innovators from sectors including healthcare, behavioral health, public health, housing, and community development.
+The initiativebuilds off of the paper, A Health Equity and Multisector Approach to Preventing Domestic Violence: Toward Community Environments that Support Safe Relationships.

 - An increase in interest in addressing DV through multisector health equity strategies among leaders and organizations from participating sectors;

 - An increase in understanding of how to implement multisector health equity strategies to prevent DV among leaders and organizations from participating sectors; and,